KryptonMC/Krypton/README.md

         registerCommand(MyCommand()) // example command registration
     }

-    // this is called separately after instantiation, on its own scope, so this is preferred over init where necessary override suspend fun initialize() {
+    override fun initialize() {
         // do some other things
     }
 }
 ```

 If you have any questions about the usage of the API, feel free to join our Discord server!

-If you have an idea on how I could improve the API, feel free to open an issue.
+Or if you have an idea on how I could improve the API, feel free to open an issue.

 ### Contributing

 Krypton is open-source for a reason.
 You are more than welcome to contribute, and we even encourage it.
 This project
 wouldn't be possible without contributions.

+If you're interested, I highly recommend reading the [contribution guide](CONTRIBUTING.md) to learn how to get started,
+and know the best practices.

 ### Credits